Asking for advice in the clothing store

 Word Translation

-De spijkerbroek jeans
+De spijkerbroek The jeans

-De kleding clothing
+De kleding The clothes

-De mode fashion
+De mode The fashion

-De (kleding)winkels (clothing) stores
+De (kleding)winkels The (clothing) stores

-Goedkoper cheaper
+Goedkoper Cheaper

-Uitverkocht sold out
+Uitverkocht Sold out

-De shirtjes shirts
+De shirtjes The shirts

 Kijk, deze spijkerbroek ziet er goed uit.
 (Look, these jeans look good.)

 Dit is om aandacht te vragen voor de vervuilende mode-industrie, omdat er te veel kleding wordt gekocht.
-(This is meant to draw attention to the polluting fashion industry, because too many clothes are being bought.)
+(This is to draw attention to the polluting fashion industry, because too many clothes are being bought.)

 Ik ging shoppen in Amsterdam en ik kocht veel.
 (I went shopping in Amsterdam and I bought a lot.)

 Ik koop kleding door de trends en uiteindelijk draag ik het niet meer.
-(I buy clothes because of the trends and in the end I stop wearing them.)
+(I buy clothes because of the trends and in the end I don't wear them anymore.)

 Kiki Borel legt uit dat winkels niet willen dat spullen uitverkocht raken, dus ze maken altijd veel nieuwe kleren.
-(Kiki Borel explains that stores don’t want items to sell out, so they always produce a lot of new clothes.)
+(Kiki Borel explains that stores don't want items to sell out, so they always make a lot of new clothes.)

 1. Wat ligt er midden in de winkelstraat?